 Musk's X sees partial recovery after outage hits US users, Downdetector shows

-(Reuters) - Social media platform X showed signs of recovery on Saturday after an outage disrupted access for thousands of users in the United States, according to an outage tracking website.
+(Reuters) – Social media platform X showed signs of recovery on Saturday after an outage disrupted access for thousands of users in the United States, according to outage tracking website Downdetector.com.

 Downdetector's numbers are based on user-submitted reports.
 The actual number of affected users may vary.